India to press drug firms to tackle cough syrup abuse

 The International Narcotics Control Board ranks the abuse of medicines containing narcotics and their smuggling from India among the "greatest drug-related challenges" facing South Asia.

-Codeine is a narcotic used in cough suppressants that are prone to abuse by addicts, especially in neighbouring Bangladesh, where it is banned, though smuggled in from India.
+Codeine is a narcotic used in cough suppressants that are prone to abuse by addicts, especially in neighboring Bangladesh, where it is banned, though smuggled in from India.

 Since last year, Indian regulators have been privately asking drug firms to make it easier for law enforcement officials to trace smuggled cough syrup bottles back to wholesalers, a Reuters review showed this month.